tytydraco/yessleep/out/the_Animal_King.md

 He was wearing Toad like he wore the lion.
 He was about to shoot Corey! when Butch throwed his trident at the Animal Kings arm causing him to shoot Corey in her legs instead.
 Then Butch told us “I'll buy you some time”!
 Before he then ran towards the Animal king!

 Before then being grabbed and thrown on the ground and stomped on!
 But there was no conch.
 As I carried a now legless Corey climb up the volcano!
-The Animal King followed suit with fire in his eyes!
+The Animal King followed suit with fire in his pale blue eyes!

 When we reached the edge of the volcano's mouth we had nowhere left to go!
 And then Corey pointed to a rock and said exhaustedly “push that rock down Jack”!
 I crawled towards the boulder and tried to push on it.
 It felt like a hot char and I also gave up but it came loose!